SunlayGGX/Storm/README.md

 - **void selectRigidbodyToDisplayNormals(const unsigned int rbId)**: Select a rigidbody to display its normals.
 - **void clearRigidbodyToDisplayNormals()**: Clear the rigidbody to display its normals selection.
 - **void selectCustomForcesDisplay(std::string selectionCSL)**: Select forces, accumulate them and display the result inside the Custom appelation on the UI.
 Only works for the selected particle.
 The list of the force to choose should be set inside selectionCSL string (A comma separated list) that is not case sensitive.
 If the string is empty, the selection is cleared.
 Accepted values are :
   * "Pressure" : refers to the pressure force.
+It shouldn't be used with its "All" setting flag counterpart.
   * "Viscosity" : refers to the viscosity force.
+It shouldn't be used with its "All" setting flag counterpart.
   * "Drag" : refers to the drag force.
+It shouldn't be used with its "All" setting flag counterpart.
   * "Bernouilli" / "DynamicQ" / "DynamicPressure" : refer to the dynamic pressure force.
+It shouldn't be used with its "All" setting flag counterpart.
   * "NoStick" : refers to the no stick constraint penalty force.
+It shouldn't be used with its "All" setting flag counterpart.
   * "Coenda" : refers to the coenda penalty force.
+It shouldn't be used with its "All" setting flag counterpart.
+  * "AllPressure" : refers to all pressure forces from the particle system the selected particle is a part of.
+It shouldn't be used with its individual setting flag counterpart.
+  * "AllViscosity" : refers to all viscosity forces from the particle system the selected particle is a part of.
+It shouldn't be used with its individual setting flag counterpart.
+  * "AllDrag" : refers to all drag forces from the particle system the selected particle is a part of.
+It shouldn't be used with its individual setting flag counterpart.
+  * "AllBernouilli" / "AllDynamicQ" / "AllDynamicPressure" : refer to all dynamic pressure forces from the particle system the selected particle is a part of.
+It shouldn't be used with its individual setting flag counterpart.
+  * "AllNoStick" : refers to all no stick constraint penalty forces from the particle system the selected particle is a part of.
+It shouldn't be used with its individual setting flag counterpart.
+  * "AllCoenda" : refers to all coenda penalty forces from the particle system the selected particle is a part of.
+It shouldn't be used with its individual setting flag counterpart.

 #### - TimeManager (timeMgr)